xenophenes/hugo-etl-theme/README.md

 Finally, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for processing the data files, as is explained in more detail below.
 The minimum required version of BeautifulSoup is 4.4.0.

+The version of Hugo used to test this project is v0.40.
+There is a known error with v0.51 that is being worked through currently.

 When you're ready to build out the documentation, the you'll want to use the `conversion.sh` script contained in the root directory.